MarkusGitName/CountryApi/README.md

 ## Nginx Config

 The following command is run on the host to generates SSl certificates.
 Volume mapping is used to map the certificates from the host to the container. <br>
 The below code snipped is a file named nginx.conf.
-Nginx makes use of it to pass requests on to the correct container. te conf file is also used to redirect requests from http to https ports.
+Nginx makes use of it to pass requests on to the correct container.
+The conf file is also used to redirect requests from http to https ports.

 > sudo -H ./letsencrypt-auto certonly --standalone -d <domain>.com -d www.<domain>